openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

   of their components.
 Quality will mean meeting defined project standards.
 It can also mean improving our standards or improving our processes.
-* **Technical Vision**: Maintainers should have a technical vision for their components.
-This would include key areas of debt that require payoff, a new pattern that should be adopted to improve the component design, a path to add new features user need, and more.
+* **Technical Vision**: Maintainers should have a documented technical vision for their components.
+This vision should minimally answer the following questions:
+  * What is the component for?
+  * How it fits into the overall platform?
+  * What are its limitations and key areas of debt?
+  * What new patterns or technologies should be adopted to improve the component?
+  * How it can be extended?
 * **Continuous Improvement**: Maintainers should be thinking about continuously improving both software and processes.

 Change History